marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/atomicdefine.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: ATOMIC_DEFINE, Atomic subroutine, define

 .. _atomic_define:

-.. index:: ATOMIC_DEFINE

-.. index:: Atomic subroutine, define

 ATOMIC_DEFINE --- Setting a variable atomically
 ***********************************************